brandonlawrence/vulnfilter/README.md

   - Hostnames, IPs, or CIDR ranges
 - Preserves original scan files
 - Local SQLite index for fast searching and expansion
-- No external dependencies (Python standard library only)

 ---

 ## Included Tools

-- **vulnfilter.py**
+### `vulnfilter.py`
 Interactive GUI used to filter vulnerability scan exports.

-- **db_builder.py**
+- Uses Python standard library only
+- Does not modify original scan files
+- Executes all filtering locally

+### `db_builder.py`
-  Utility to rebuild the local SQLite index from scan exports.
+Utility used to rebuild the local SQLite index from scan exports.

+- Parses `.nessus` and `.nessus.gz` files
+- Inserts one finding per (source, host, plugin)
-  Used by the GUI for search and expand functionality.
+- Supports fast search and expand features in the GUI

 ---

-## Usage

-1. Run `vulnfilter.py`
-2. Use **Update Database** to index your scan exports (one-time or as needed)
-3. Select a scan file or folder
-4. Configure filters and mode
-5. Export filtered results

----

-## Security & Privacy
+## Requirements

-- Runs entirely offline
-- No network access
-- No telemetry
+- Python 3.9+
-- No data leaves the system
+- lxml (required for XML parsing in `db_builder.py`)

 ---